Equipment for Event Photographers

 The digital photographs are stored in memory cards and it is very important one has a large storage space.
-It will be very bad to discover the event has so many photo-worthy moments but you have a limited space for them.
-It is good practice to always come with a backup storage that is big enough to store everything you planned to take during the event.
+It will be very bad to discover the event has so many photo-worthy moments but you have limited space for them.
+It is good practice to always come with backup storage that is big enough to store everything you planned to take during the event.

 - Extra Flash